mingl2000/usedcar/README.md

 ### Valuation
-    -  The model tests clearly show that the Lasso selection model got the lowest mean square value for both training and testing.
+    -  The model tests clearly show that the Lasso selection model got the lowest mean square value for both training and testing among the training and testing of the following models:
+        - Linear regression
+        - PolynomialFeatures
+        - Ridge regression
+        - Lasso
+        - SequentialFeatureSelector
+        - Feature selection using Lasso

     -  Top feature selected by this model are ploynomail of year and features mostly.
 If diesel is used as fule, it has strong impact as well.

-### Deployment

-    Based on the finding, we can use the Lasso selection model to select the features and then use the Linear Regression model to predict the price.

 #### What's learned
     Model has 29000+ discret values.
 This turns out to be the biggest chanllenge for SequentialFeatureSelector model.